The Corporate Tax Planning Law Review: Monaco

 - 30 per cent of the taxable income subject to the ISB, before offsetting of any carried forward tax losses, increased by the relevant net financial expenses, any booked amortisations and impairments and capital gains or losses recognised upon the transfer of assets.

 By exception, the portion of the net financial expenses served by a company to related parties are subject to a more restrictive deduction limitation rule, to the extent that the average amount of the debts contracted by the company towards such related parties exceeds by 1.5 the amount of the company's net equity, assessed either at the beginning or at the end of the fiscal year.
-In such a scenario, the deduction of the net financial expenses would be limited to the highest of the following amounts:
+In such a scenario, the deduction of the net financial expenses would be limited to the higher of the following amounts:

 - €1 million per fiscal year; or